With her sculptures Beatrice Hoffman wants to achieve a certain degree of simplicity and abstraction:

 ” Beauty to me is simplicity, clarity, concentration, and must extend beyond decorative prettiness.
 Beauty is to be able to hold contradictions, tensions and ambivalence – it is a balance kept despite conflict.
 I am fascinated by ”strong form”.
 With both figurative and abstract sculptures, I search for a sense of fullness contrasted with negative shapes; sharp angles between surfaces, juxtaposed with smoothness.”

 Some of her ideas for sculptures derive from her other career as an arts educator and therapist, which makes her very aware of the psychological and expressive potential of sculptures:

-Beside sculptures for the domestic and garden environment, she has been working in polystyrene and plaster on a larger scale (2013-14 as part of an artist-in-residency at the Chenderit School) , suitable for either garden or a a more public setting.
+Beside sculptures for the domestic and garden environment, she has been working in polystyrene and plaster on a larger scale (2013-14 as part of an artist-in-residency at the Chenderit School), suitable for gardens or more public settings.

-In 2017 , she won a large sculpture commission for Northampton Hospital,a life size double figure welcoming people beside its main entrance, and raising awareness towards organ donation.
+In 2017, Beatrice won a large sculpture commission for Northampton Hospital, a life-sized double figure welcoming people beside its main entrance, and raising awareness for organ donation.